-Before submitting an Allocation Request, the eligible recipient must submit a self-certification that he/she will meet all requirements of the State Rail Assistance Guidelines, including all reporting deadlines.
+Before submitting an Allocation Request, the eligible recipient must submit a self-certification that their agency will meet all requirements of the SRA Guidelines, including all reporting deadlines.
 Only Allocation Requests from agencies with a signed Certifications and Assurances document on file will be accepted.
 Agencies who do not have this form on file must submit a signed Certification and Assurances with their Allocation Request.
-This form must be
+This form must be Board approved and is provided as Attachment D.